ryan-rs/molecule-ntp/README.md

 molecule test
 ```

-This branch uses docker as its driver, so docker must be installed on the
+This branch uses the `delegated` driver.
+You must ensure that your ssh
-system running molecule.
+configuration is setup to connect to the SUT, that you have an ssh-agent
+running, and that the key for the SUT has been added to the running agent.

 Role Variables
 --------------